Vi-r-us/navigation-dropdown-react-app/README.md

 - React.js
 - HTML5
-- CSS3
+- CSS3 (Flexbox, Media Queries)
 - JavaScript

 ### What I learned

-Throughout this project, I gained valuable insights and knowledge, including:
+This project provided valuable learning experiences:

-- Building responsive designs using a flex layout and media queries.
+- Mastery of React Portals and their application for creating responsive sidebar modals.
-- Implementation of subtle animations throughout the project.
+- Enhanced proficiency in responsive design through Flexbox and media queries.
-- Properly structuring a React.js project and managing components.
+- Practical implementation of webkit animations for a more engaging user interface..

 ### Continued development

 In the project directory, you can run:

-### `npm start`
+### `npm run dev`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.